House of Fabergé: In popular culture

-In 2015 a restaurant in Brooklyn was sued by Faberge Inc. over the use of the brand name.
+In 2015, a restaurant in Brooklyn was sued by Fabergé Inc. over the use of the brand name.

-The American television personality Joan Rivers famously collected Fabergé jewelry and marketed copies of her Fabergé pieces on her television show.
-From 1990 to 2014 she appeared on the show Joan Rivers Classics Collection on QVC.
-In 1995 she published a best selling book Jewelry by Joan Rivers, which shows original Fabergé jewelry and her copies for QVC.
-This kind of similar but not actual Fabergé jewelry was coined by Fabergé specialist Geza von Habsburg as Fauxbergé, a play on words with the french word faux for false or faked and Fabergé.
-The category Fauxbergé might relate to all objects created starting at the time of the company founder Carl Fabergé till the present time.
-In 2000 Unilever gave the Fabergé license to Mattel for a Barbie collection.
+The American television personality Joan Rivers collected Fabergé jewellery and marketed copies of her Fabergé pieces on her television show.
+From 1990 to 2014, she appeared on the show Joan Rivers Classics Collection on QVC.
+In 1995, she published the bestselling book Jewelry by Joan Rivers which shows original Fabergé jewellery and her copies for QVC.
+This kind of similar but not actual Fabergé jewellery was coined by Fabergé specialist Géza von Habsburg as Fauxbergé, a play on words with the French word faux (for false or faked) and Fabergé.
+The category Fauxbergé might relate to all objects created starting from the time of company founder Carl Fabergé's tenure until the present day.
+In 2000, Unilever gave the Fabergé licence to Mattel for a Barbie collection.

 In The Simpsons episode 'Round Springfield", it is revealed that the character Bleeding Gums Murphy spent all of his money on a "$1500 a day habit" by buying several Fabergé eggs a day.

-In 2014 the Las Vegas hotel Bellagio hosted an extensive Fauxbergé exhibition.
+In 2014, the Las Vegas hotel Bellagio hosted an extensive Fauxbergé exhibition.

 Gustav Fabergé monument

-Gustav Fabergé monument was opened in Pärnu on 3 January 2015 in the year of the bicentenary of his birth.
-The bronze statue is a gift to the city from Alexander Tenzo, the founder of TENZO jewellery house.
-Composition authors Alexander Tenzo and Vladislav Yakovsky.
-Sculptor Eugeny Burkov.
-The statue was mounted with support of the City Government of Pärnu and Pärnu Fabergé Society represented by Tiina Ojaste and Toomas Kuter.
+The Gustav Fabergé monument is located in Pärnu, Estonia.
+It was established on the bicentenary of his birth on 3 January 2015.